An individual with a prosthetic eye examining another eye, set against a dark background with an aquatic theme.

 You may be a candidate for anterior segment surgery if you have symptoms of an anterior segment disorder, such as:

-You may also benefit from surgery to treat cataracts, one of the most common types of an anterior segment disorder.
+You may also benefit from surgery to treat cataracts, one of the most common types of anterior segment disorder.
 A cataract describes a clouding of the eye lenses, often due to aging.
 While a cataract can develop in one or both of your eyes, the condition doesn’t spread from one to the other.

 Anterior segment surgery is different for every person.
 The goal of anterior segment surgery is to repair damage to the delicate structures at the front of your eye.
 Dr. Prince may perform this type of surgery at the same time as a corneal transplant.